 The University is currently operating under normal conditions

-At Carolina, environmentalism and sustainability are priorities every day, and in honor of Earth Day this Thursday, we're celebrating the Tar Heels who are making our University greener, conducting research, launching programs and leading change to protect habitats across our state.
+At Carolina, environmentalism and sustainability are priorities every day, and in honor of Earth Day we're celebrating the Tar Heels who are making our University greener, conducting research, launching programs and leading change to protect habitats across our state.

 With the increasingly urgent need for climate action, Carolina has recently updated its Climate Action Plan to set an aggressive strategy for the University to reduce its greenhouse gas emissions and reach carbon neutrality by 2040.